verana-labs/verifiable-trust-vpr-spec/spec.md

 ```

-The ECOSYSTEM type permissions are created by the Credential Schema owner.
-All other permissions are created by running an Onboarding Process (or by any account: - for `ISSUER` permissions if issuer_onboarding_mode is equal to `OPEN`, - for `VERIFIER` permissions if verifier_onboarding_mode is equal to `OPEN`).
+The ECOSYSTEM type participants are created by the Credential Schema owner.
+All other participants are created by running an Onboarding Process (or by any account: - for `ISSUER` permissions if issuer_onboarding_mode is equal to `OPEN`, - for `VERIFIER` permissions if verifier_onboarding_mode is equal to `OPEN`).

-An Onboarding Process (OP) is a process which involves an [[ref: applicant]] (which is the [[ref: corporation]] of validation entry stored in a validation [[ref: keeper]]), a [[ref: validator]] permission, and optional validation fees plus transaction fees.
+An Onboarding Process (OP) is a process which involves an [[ref: applicant]] (which is the [[ref: corporation]] of a given Participant entry), and a [[ref: validator]] Participant, and optional validation fees plus transaction fees.

-Validation is used by [[ref: applicants]] that want to:
+Onboarding is used by [[ref: applicants]] that want to:

 - be an [[ref: issuer]] of a specific [[ref: credential schema]];
 - be a [[ref: verifier]] of a specific [[ref: credential schema]];
 - be an [[ref: issuer grantor]] of a specific [[ref: credential schema]];
 - be a [[ref: verifier grantor]] of a specific [[ref: credential schema]];
 - get issued a credential of a specific [[ref: credential schema]];
-- obtain a HOLDER permission from a issuer of a specific [[ref: credential schema]] and get issued a verifiable credential of this schema (HOLDER permission provide credential status (revoked, etc...));
+- obtain a HOLDER participant entry from a issuer of a specific [[ref: credential schema]] and get issued a verifiable credential of this schema (HOLDER participant provide credential status (revoked, etc...));

 In all cases, the process is very similar.
 Example execution of an onboarding process:

 1. Applicant starts an onboarding process by running the [start new validation] [[ref: transaction]].
-Onboarding process may be subject to paying validation fees, as defined by validator.
+Onboarding process may be subject to paying validation fees, as defined in validator Participant entry.
 2. Onboarding process requires that [[ref: applicant]] connects to a validation [[ref: VS]] identified by its [[ref: DID]], and execute a some validation steps, required for the onboarding process to conclude.
-3. If [[ref: applicant]] qualifies, [[ref: validator]] updates the validation entry by running the [set to validated] [[ref: transaction]], and [[ref: applicant]] is granted new permissions, and/or gets issued a credential.
+3. If [[ref: applicant]] qualifies, [[ref: validator]] updates the participant entry by running the [set to validated] [[ref: transaction]], and [[ref: applicant]] is granted new permissions, and/or gets issued a credential.

 Validation is valid for a specific period, for example 365 days, as configured in the [[ref: credential schema]] for credential schema related validations, or set by ecosystem for user-agent validation.